Shea Butter For Feet: How To Use And Benefits

 Coconut oil also contains lauric acid which has anti-fungal and antibacterial properties – perfect for keeping away foot infections.

-It is a stronger smelling essential oil, and if you are not a fan, you can switch it for something else or not include an essential oil.
+It is a stronger-smelling essential oil, and if you are not a fan, you can switch it for something else or not include essential oil.
 I also have the amount I like to use in this recipe.
 You can modify this to whatever best suits your feet.

 This recipe is quick and easy – you are basically just melting and mixing it together.
 Make sure you have your container ready to go before you start.
 I like using a bail jar, but you can use whatever you prefer.